quarkusio/quarkus-super-heroes/README.md

 ## Running Locally via Docker Compose
 Pre-built images for all of the applications in the system can be found at [`quay.io/quarkus-super-heroes`](http://quay.io/quarkus-super-heroes).

-Pick one of the 4 versions of the application from the table below.
+Pick one of the 4 versions of the application from the table below and execute the appropriate docker compose command from the `quarkus-super-heroes` directory.

-   > **NOTE**: You may see errors as the application starts up.
+   > **NOTE**: You may see errors as the applications start up.
 This may happen if an application completes startup before one if its required services (i.e. database, kafka, etc).
 This is fine.
 Once everything completes startup things will work fine.
    >
    > There is a [`watch-services.sh`](scripts/watch-services.sh) script that can be run in a separate terminal that will watch the startup of all the services and report when they are all up.